weijia-cheng/jessie-redmon-fauset_there-is-confusion/src/epub/text/body.md

 Revolution!
 So that Joshua knew more of warfare to set people free than of slavery for which war was later to be waged.
 From him his son Isaiah heard almost nothing of the old régime, though there were many vestiges of it on all sides.
-All he knew was that Joshua had <span id="calibre_link-66" page-number="24" page-name="Page:There Is Confusion.djvu/30" page-index="30" page-quality="3" title="Page:There_Is_Confusion.djvu/30"></span>kept on working for Dinah and Aaron Bye after his emancipation, and that they had given him on the occasion of his marriage to Belle Potter a huge Family Bible, bound in leather and with an Apocrypha.
+All he knew was that Joshua had kept on working for Dinah and Aaron Bye after his emancipation, and that they had given him on the occasion of his marriage to Belle Potter a huge Family Bible, bound in leather and with an Apocrypha.
 On the title-page